dotDustin/LeetCode/README.md

 ### [Reverse Words in a String](https://leetcode.com/problems/reverse-words-in-a-string/)

 Given an input string, reverse the string word by word.
-A word is defineds as a sequence of non-space characters.
+A word is defined as a sequence of non-space characters.
 Input string may contain leading or trailing spaces.
 However, reversed string should not contain leading or trailing spaces.

 **Example 2:**